PelionIoT/manifest-pelion-edge/README.md

 Alternatively, you can use the [Etcher](https://www.balena.io/etcher/) app (the UI is self explanatory - simply choose the file to flash, the destination SD card, and then click Flash).
 In some cases, using Etcher results in significant time savings over using dd.

+To flash console-image-raspberry3.wic.gz:

+To flash on Mac OS X, use dd.
+This example assumes the SD card is enumerated as /dev/diskX and you should verify your device's path.

+        $ gunzip -c console-image-raspberrypi3.rootfs.wic.gz | sudo dd of=/dev/diskX bs=4M  iflag=fullblock oflag=direct conv=fsync status=progress

 Troubleshooting
 ---------------
 1. See the wigwag-build-env [README](https://github.com/ARMmbed/wigwag-build-env/blob/master/README.md) for solutions to some common build errors.